 - 1 medium onion, diced

-- ½ cup water
+- 1 cup of water

 Keywords: chickpea and potato curry, chana aloo, vegan, plant-based